Evaluation of Retrieval-Augmented Generation: A Survey: ( )

 \subsection{Evaluation Dataset (\textit{How to evaluate?})}

 In Table \ref{table:dataset}, distinct benchmarks employ varying strategies for dataset construction, ranging from leveraging existing resources to generating entirely new data tailored for specific evaluation aspects.
-Several benchmarks draw upon the part of KILT (Knowledge Intensive Language Tasks) benchmark \cite{KILT} (Natural Questions \cite{NQ}, HotpotQA \cite{HotpotQA}, and FEVER \cite{FEVER})and other established datasets such as SuperGLUE \cite{SuperGLUE} (MultiRC \cite{MultiRC}, and ReCoRD \cite{ReCoRD}) \cite{ARES}.
+Several benchmarks draw upon the part of KILT (Knowledge Intensive Language Tasks) benchmark \cite{KILT} (Natural Questions \cite{NQ}, HotpotQA \cite{HotpotQA}, and FEVER \cite{FEVER}) and other established datasets such as SuperGLUE \cite{SuperGLUE} (MultiRC \cite{MultiRC}, and ReCoRD \cite{ReCoRD}) \cite{ARES}.
 However, the drawback of using such datasets can't solve the challenges in dynamic real-world scenarios.
-A similar situation can be observed in WikiEval constructed by RAGAs \cite{RAGAS}, which was generated from Wikipedia pages post 2022.
+A similar situation can be observed in WikiEval, from Wikipedia pages post 2022, constructed by RAGAs \cite{RAGAS}.

 The advent of powerful LLMs has revolutionized the process of dataset construction.
 With the ability to design queries and ground truths for specific evaluation targets using these frameworks, authors can now create datasets in the desired format with ease.
 Benchmarks like RGB, MultiHop-RAG, CRUD-RAG, and CDQA \cite{RGB,MultiHop-RAG,CRUD,CDQA} have taken this approach further by building their own datasets using online news articles to test RAG systems' ability to handle real-world information beyond the training data of LM frameworks.
+Most recently, DomainRAG \cite{DomainRAG} combines various types of QA datasets with single-doc, multi-doc, single-round, and multi-round.
+These datasets are generated from the yearly changed information from the college website for admission and enrollment, which forces the LLMs to use the provided and updated information.

 In summary, the creation and selection of datasets are crucial for evaluating RAG systems.
 Datasets tailored for specific metrics or tasks improve evaluation accuracy and guide the development of adaptable RAG systems for real-world information needs.